 The purpose of human life

-Quran 2:30 “…And when thy Lord said to the angels, ‘I am setting in the earth an ambassador.’…”
+“Quran 2:30 “…And when thy Lord said to the angels, ‘I am setting in the earth an ambassador.’…”

-What does God’s ambassador mean?
+What does Allah’s ambassador mean?

-The Quran 2:143 “…And thus we have made you a balanced community that you will be witnesses over the people and the Messenger will be a witness over you….”
+“Quran 2:143 “…And thus we have made you a balanced community that you will be witnesses over the people and the Messenger will be a witness over you….”

-The Quran 3:104 “..Let there arise out of you a band of people inviting to all that is good, enjoining what is right, and forbidding what is wrong: They are the ones to attain felicity…”
+“Quran 3:104 “…Let there arise out of you a band of people inviting to all that is good, enjoining what is right, and forbidding what is wrong: They are the ones to attain felicity…”

 Our life is a test

 For humans, the ambassadorial responsibility is a test from the Creator.
 Their actions become witness to their performance.
-Expression of appreciation and gratitude to the Creator, respecting other human beings, caring and sharing compassion towards all creations, commitment of love forgiveness and justice or lack thereof, all will accordingly help or hurt them in the day of judgment.
-Doing good deeds, repenting for sins and finally God’s mercy and forgiveness is the way to salvation according to Islamic belief.
+Expression of appreciation and gratitude to the Creator, respecting other human beings, caring and sharing compassion towards all creations, commitment of love forgiveness and justice, or lack thereof, all will accordingly help or hurt them in the day of judgment.
+Doing good deeds, repenting for sins, and finally, God’s mercy and forgiveness is the way to salvation according to Islamic belief.